syncromatics/career-framework/README.md

 ### Mission

-- In a critical moment, do you trust this employee to make decisions that are in the best interests of the customer and the company?
+- In a critical moment, do you trust this employee to make decisions that are in the best interests of the customer and company?
 - If you were starting a company, would you hire this person for the role they have now?
-- How upset or concerned would you be if this person were to leave the company tomorrow?

 ### Delivering on Promises

-- This person is empathetic to customer needs.
-- This person is more focused on finding solutions than just reporting problems.
+- This person doesn't complain about problems but instead focuses on identifying problems and finding solutions.
-- This person works with a sense of urgency when the situation requires it.
+- This person achieves exceptional results without diminishing relationships.

 ### Team-Focused

-- This person takes initiative and doesn't wait for instructions.
+- This person takes initiative.
 - This person seeks out and/or is receptive to feedback.
-- This person puts the team/company ahead of their individual desires.
+- This person is a team player.
 - This person not only completes their work, but is also effective at communicating and documenting the work completed.

+### Self-Awareness

+- This person is seen as authentic and approachable.

 ### Final Thoughts